What retailer has the cheapest diapers?

 Price Comparison Between Different Brands of Diapers:

-Prices You Should NEVER Pay More Than for Diapers, Based on Brand and Size
+Great Everyday Prices for Diapers, Based on Brand and Size

 What do these numbers all mean?
 Here’s some perspective!

-Annual Cost for Size 3 Diapers Based on Brand (Assuming 7 Diapers a Day)
+Annual Cost for Size 3 Diapers Based on Brand (Assuming 7 Diapers a Day for 365 days)

 As with anything you buy, it is very important to know what a good price is.
 You can’t comprehend a good deal, if you don’t have a baseline price.
 I hope you will use this post as a reference, so when you are out at the store and you see diapers on sale, you will easily be able to determine if they are worth buying.
 As with anything you buy, it is very important to know what a good price is.
 You can’t comprehend a good deal, if you don’t have a baseline price.
-The table summarizing “the prices you should never pay more than for diapers” and a SUPER convenient diaper calculator tool can be found on this page.
+For your convenience, the table summarizing “great everyday prices for diapers, based on brand and size and a SUPER convenient diaper calculator tool can be found on this page.

 Now go out there and rock your busy mom life!
 (And save some money doing it :))